Effects and Consequences of Methadone Addiction

 Waismann Method of Rapid Detox for Methadone

-Waismann Method detox treatment is a renowned rapid detox program that has been lauded for its success rate in treating methadone addiction and .
-Administered in a fully-accredited hospital in Orange County, Ca., where patients are monitored around the clock in the comfort of their private rooms.
-During the anesthesia assisted methadone detoxification, patients rest comfortably under sedation while our multi board certified doctor precipitate the withdrawal and cleanse the methadone from the opiate receptors.
+Waismann Method detox treatment is a renowned rapid detox program that has been lauded for its success rate in treating methadone addiction.
+The medical team provides treatment in a fully-accredited hospital in Orange County, Ca., Thus, staff monitor patients around the clock in the comfort of their private rooms.
+During the anesthesia assisted methadone detoxification, patients rest comfortably under sedation while our multi board certified medical director precipitates the withdrawal and cleanses the methadone from the opiate receptors.
 Accelerated withdrawal symptoms occur within a couple of hours instead of days, as with traditional methods.

 Our Methadone Rapid Detox Offers: